 In a 10-step guide to stock investments, we discuss the principles and methods used by great investors past and present.
 There are some common factors, although they achieved their success in different ways.

 We’ll discuss those different investing style later in a deeper dive.
-For now, in this two-post series, let’s focus on some shared principles and methods.
+For now, in this three-post series, let’s focus on some shared principles and methods.

 Getting Our House in Order First

 Investments always carry short term market risk that can never be eliminated entirely.
 So, it is crucial that you don’t invest money you need for other purposes in the next two years.
 That’s because Bear markets since 1930 had an average duration of 18 months and an average loss of about 40%.